edyarr/Retreat_LLC/Furuture_Programs.md

 * Combined languages is a complex program that require coordination and collaboration.
 How do we want this program to be going forward in connection with the so-called "orphan languages"?
 * Study abroad is a requirement for all of our programs (including Combined Languages).
 What policies do we want to set for study abroad and combination of languages?
-* How do we design a experience that allow students to do combined languages, get the combined language experience (with small langauge programs) and still be able to acquire a good level o proficiency?
+* How do we design a experience that allows students to do combined languages, get the combined language experience (with small langauge programs) and still be able to acquire a good level of proficiency?
 * What level of proficiency we want students in the combined languages major to graduate with from LLC?
 * Comparative Literature is one important compnent of our department.
 How do we envision this program going forward?
 * As an interdiscplinary major, Comp.
 Lit. requires coordination with diverse departments.
-What shoul we do regarding the coordination of the major?
+What should we do regarding the coordination of the major?
-* German is a small program that don't have a lot of students in it.
+* German is a small program that doesn't have a lot of students in it.
 Do we want to continue offering German beyond the beginner levels?
 If so, how do you envision this program going forward?
 * ASL is a language growing in popularity and interest among the studnets.
 Do we want to continue offering ASL as an option for the Combined Languages program even if we don't have a robust program?
 * ASL could be an entry-door to create a new track on disability studies from the language and cultural perspective.
 How do you seee a program like this being offered and developed here at Clark?
 * Study abroad is a central component to all of our majors.
 How do you think we should approach it going forward?
 Should we continue with a third-party model?
 Should we bring study abroad back to faculty control?
 Should we implement and develop a hybrid model?